 We have a very supportive Parent Council who meet once a term.
-So if you are new to the school come along and meet us all - we discuss important matters over cake and coffee. © Our Parent Council Chair is Juliette Fraser-Hall.
+So if you are new to the school come along and meet us all - we discuss important matters over cake and coffee. © The parent council can be contacted at dochgarroch.primary@highlandpc.co.uk